umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Installing-Deploy/CICD-Pipeline/ci-cd-github-actions.md

 When you're done making changes, commit them and deploy them to Github.
 The build server will run and extract the changes into the website in Azure.

-This will only deploy the schema data for our local site to your website, to transfer content and media you will need to do so from the backoffice on your local project using the [queue for transfer feature](../../deployment-workflow/Content-Transfer).
+This will only deploy the schema data for our local site to your website.

+You will need to transfer content and media from the backoffice on your local project using the [queue for transfer feature](../../deployment-workflow/Content-Transfer).